 1. Sketch the design you want to print

-Preferably, think to print simple geometric designs like ovals, circles, triangles or printing alphabets and numbers.
+Preferably, think about printing simple geometric designs.
+Shapes like ovals, circles, triangles or printing alphabets and numbers.
 After you’ve decided on the final appearance, you can start by sketching the designs directly onto the tea towel.

 2. Design the stamps based on your sketch

 Using felt/foam erasers, make the stamps/designs you want to have on your tea towel.
 Make several designs like circle, ovals, triangles and squares.
 Make a printing block, preferably an even piece of timber, and glue your erasers in place taking into consideration the already sketched design.
-The erasers can be made perfectly if you want organic shapes like circles, otherwise then your erasers don’t have to be geometrically perfect.
+The erasers can be made perfectly if you want organic shapes like circles.

 3. Choose your colour